Travelling in Tasmania? Keep your eyes peeled for one of nature’s most magnificent shows.

 Satellite Island, Tasmania

 You’d be hard-pressed to find a better location than Satellite Island.
 This islet just off the coast of Bruny Island was named for its excellent star-gazing.
 (In fact, one of the area’s original explorers chose Satellite Island as the place from which to map the southern skies.)
-Once an industrial salmon farm, the 34ha (84-acre) isle was recently repurposed into a private luxury stay complete with kitchen gardens, 24-hour on-call concierge and a herd of black-faced sheep.
-You’ll need to rent the whole island to stay here (maximum occupancy is eight guests), but we’d say it’s worth it – Vanity Fair magazine recently deemed it one of the world's 15 loveliest private island getaways.
+Once an industrial salmon farm, the 34-hectare (84-acre) isle was recently repurposed into a private luxury stay complete with kitchen gardens, 24-hour on-call concierge and a herd of black-faced sheep.
+You’ll need to rent the whole island to stay here (maximum occupancy is eight guests), but we’d say it’s worth it.

 Cradle Mountain-Lake St Clair National Park, Tasmania

 The main obstructions to viewing the Southern Lights include large mountain ranges and trees – which is why Cradle Mountain-Lake St Clair National Park, with its series of flat, mirrored lakes, is a great backdrop for the Southern Lights.
 Head to the still waters of Cradle or Dove Lake and settle in for the show.
 You’ll be happy with or without the Southern Lights as the park is generally regarded as one of Australia’s most beautiful, with its 60-million-year-old myrtle forests, spectacular alpine wilderness and the epic Overland Track.
 Stay at Peppers Cradle Mountain Lodge or the stylish Pumphouse Point, both located within the park.

 The Central Highlands, Tasmania